celery/ceps/draft/celery-5-high-level-architecture.rst

 These services produce :term:`Document Messages <Document Message>`.

-Tasks which are subscribed to Data Sources will receive the the raw document messages for further processing.
+Tasks which are subscribed to Data Sources will receive the raw document messages for further processing.

 .. admonition:: Example